AbhijithMadhav/abhijithmadhav.github.io/collections/_system-design/chess.com.md

 This pattern of communications lends itself to the use of websockets.

 The game service maintains all information about the game in a db.
-The Predominant operation is a write of moves.
+The predominant operation is a write of moves.
 So a db designed for fast writes like cassandra(leaderless writes) can be used.
 The table can be partitioned by game id so that write parallelism is at the level of each game.